20 Letters and Correspondence

 3 letters generated in output/

 Each recipient’s data is passed to Pandoc via -M key=value flags, which override and supplement the metadata in the template Markdown file.
-The name, title, company, address, city, role, and ref fields from the CSV row are injected into the template as metadata variables, where the LaTeX template reads them with $name$, $title$, and so on.
+The name, title, company, address, city, role, and ref fields from the CSV row are injected into the template as metadata variables, where the Typst template reads them and lays out the final PDF.

 For a pure-shell alternative without Python: